ansible/receptor/docs/source/user_guide/configuration_options.rst

 Configure services that run on top of the Receptor mesh
 -------------------------------------------------------

-.. list-table:: Configure serivces that run on top of the Receptor mesh
+.. list-table:: Configure services that run on top of the Receptor mesh
     :header-rows: 1
     :widths: auto